 A primer on mind control, and high levels of “organization” between psychologists, cops, Christian narratology and “framing” in the OGS dialectic: How to Remember a Murder You Didn’t Commit, from the New Yorker magazine online.

-What could possibly have gone wrong in “the largest DNA exoneration involving false confessions in the history of the American judicial system“?
 A complete tale of how Stockholm Syndrome works in practice when wielded by those in authority, and you have Gang Stalker BINGO.

 Throw in a guy named James Dean, and the unsolved rape and murder of an old lady, guilt by association, false allegation after false allegation based on loose associations.
 Add some hypnotic suggestion by people who abuse the vulnerable in secret, and official narrative control that begins behind the cloistered small towns jail walls-what could possibly go wrong?